table of contents

 Whilst many documents that are issued with the apostille have been ‘notarised’ before the document is legalised it is not always necessary.

 The majority of documents that do need to be signed can simply be signed by a solicitor.
 There are a few exceptions where a Notary Public must sign the documents and a solicitor’s signature will not be sufficient.
 This is normally when a notary witnesses the signature of another individual.
-For example, many powers of attorney are signed by a notary public and some overseas lawyers in some countries insist on this (e.g. Spain, USA).
+For example, many powers of attorney are signed/witnessed by a notary public and some overseas lawyers in some countries may insist on this (e.g. Spain, USA).

 If the document you need legalising clearly refers to a Notary Public signing the document then you will need to find a local notary for assistance.
-We cannot notarise documents as a notary will need to meet you personally.
+Some documents explicitly state the words ‘Notary Public’ next the section that needs to be witnessed or certified.